Hitchnt/It3048c/README.md

--Given feed of weather data
+- Given feed of weather data
--When future temperature is lower then what the set parameters are -Then I should receive a push notification to cover the plants outside
+- When future temperature is lower then what the set parameters are
+- Then I should receive a push notification to cover the plants outside

--Message: Cover plants to keep them alive
+- Message: Cover plants to keep them alive
--Reason: future temperature is lower then set parameters
+- Reason: future temperature is lower then set parameters

--Given feed of weather data
+- Given feed of weather data
--When I search for the zip code for 45236
+- When I search for the zip code for 45236
--Then I should receive the weather data
+- Then I should receive the weather data

--Temperature: 70 degree
+- Temperature: 70 degree
--Weather Type: Sunny
+- Weather Type: Sunny
--precipitation : 45%
+- precipitation : 45%
--Humidity: 67%
+- Humidity: 67%
--Wind: 14mph
+- Wind: 14mph
--City: Cincinnati
+- City: Cincinnati
--State: Ohio
+- State: Ohio
--County: USA
+- County: USA

 -Given the weather data
 -When I search for the zip code for "5htdj" ( not a real zip code)